 - 2 cans of Mexicorn (the kind mixed with chopped red and green peppers)

 - fresh cracked pepper to taste

-1. Boil the noodles for half of the time recommended on the package, drain and rinse them to stop them from over cooking.
+Boil the noodles for half of the time recommended on the package, drain and rinse them to stop them from overcooking.

-3. Pour the noodle mix into a casserole dish that has been prepared with cooking spray.
-At this stage you can either freeze the casserole or proceed to cooking.
+Pour the noodle mixture into a casserole dish that has been prepared with cooking spray.
+At this stage, you can either freeze the casserole or proceed to cook.